The Growing Field of Dance Therapy

 Taking this non-dancing lifestyle in a pretty harsh way, I decided that my back and my pain was not going to stop me.
 I joined my school’s theatre program.
 Along with musicals, comes dancing.
 Oh but this dancing is much different.
 Now, with the realization that I could actually participate in dancing and

-The Power of Dance Dance has been a natural movement form since the beginning of time.
+Dance has been a natural movement form since the beginning of time.
 The origin of dance is unknown, just as the knowledge of the benefits of dance are unknown to many in our society.
-Many people do not enjoy dancing and also do not fully understand the
+Many people do not enjoy dancing and also do not fully understand the positive benefits that come from dancing.
+Researchers such as Edwards, Duberg, and many more have found countless mental and emotional benefits of dance that originate from movement patterns, brain connections, and even expressions of emotion.
+Many are aware of the physical benefits of dance, but beyond the physical benefits of dance, there are also emotional and mental benefits that come from dance as well.

 First, dancing is one of my favorites hobbies.
 For centuries, dance manuals and other writings have lauded the health benefits of dancing, usually as physical exercise.
 We've